Meet the Ensemble

-Linda Rice Beck, soprano, also sings and plays handbells at First Presbyterian of Santa Fe.
-She is a published composer and ASCAP member, and her music has been commissioned and performed by community, university and church choirs across the United States and in Europe.
-She was honored to be the Ensemble's commissioned composer in 2008 and 2014.
+Linda Rice Beck, soprano, also sings and plays handbells at First Presbyterian Church Santa Fe.
+A published composer and ASCAP member, Linda was honored to be the Ensemble's commissioned composer in 2008 and 2014.
+Her music has been commissioned and performed nationally by many community, university and church choirs.

-Barbara Doern Drew, soprano, celebrates her 35th season with the Ensemble and feels blessed to sing with this dedicated, talented group of women.
-Other passions include her tarot practice, writing and editing spiritual material, and co-teaching with her husband, Walter, their “Creative Aging: Embracing Life with Passion, Purpose and Possibility” courses and workshops.
+Barbara Doern Drew, soprano, has been with the Ensemble since 1982 and feels continually enriched from the experience!
+Other passions include her tarot practice, writing and editing spiritual material, and traveling the world speaking, writing and teaching about “Creative Aging: Embracing Life with Passion, Purpose and Possibility” with her husband, Walter.

 Sue Katz, alto, joined the Women’s Ensemble in 2005.
 She has also sung with the Santa Fe Symphony Chorus, Santa Fe Pro Coro and Canticum Novum.
-Sue has been a family physician with La Familia Medical Center for 27 years and is the medical director at the Villa Therese Clinic.
+Sue is a family physician at La Familia Medical Center and a volunteer provider at the Villa Therese Clinic.

-Julie Kirk, soprano, was a member of the Ensemble from 1986 to 1990 and rejoined in 2004.
+Julie Kirk, soprano, was a member of the Ensemble from 1984 to 1990 and rejoined in 2004.
 She also sings with Zia Singers and the NM Bach Society Chorale and Orchestra.
-A watercolor painter, she volunteers with the Santa Fe Civitan Club.
+A watercolor painter, she also volunteers with the Santa Fe Civitan Club.
 Julie edits our website and Facebook page.

-Connie Marks, alto, is delighted to sing in her ninth season with the Ensemble.
-She served two terms on the SFWE board of directors and she now assists its grants committee.
+Connie Marks, alto, is delighted to sing in her 10th season with the Ensemble.
+She served two terms on the Ensemble Board of Directors and now assists its grants committee.
 A retired teacher of students who are deaf, Connie volunteers with the Santa Fe Civitan Club and enjoys life in Santa Fe.

 Marty Noss Wilder, soprano, has a BA in music from Stanford University.
 She is a licensed massage therapist and a registered biodynamic craniosacral therapy practitioner working in private practice and at the Christus St. Vincent Regional Cancer Center.
 Singing with the Ensemble is a delightful, challenging and expanding part of her life.

 Chris Wismer, alto, is a physical therapist and Feldenkrais practitioner.
 She grew up in a musical family and has been singing her whole life.
 Chris was in college before she realized that not everyone sings in four-part harmony!
-She has sung in numerous groups over the years, most recently with the Santa Fe Symphony Chorus.
+She has sung in numerous groups over the years, including the Santa Fe Symphony Chorus.